francisashley/shard-docs/README.md

   */
   hideBuiltWithShardDocs={true}
   /**
-   * Data is fed in through the source prop.
+   * Data is fed in through the content prop.
 Scroll down for an explanation of the schema.
    * @array
    * @default []
   */